MAIF/otoroshi/manual/src/main/paradox/topics/ssl.md

 Otoroshi can be used as an SSL/TLS termination.
 It is enabled by default but you can customise HTTPS port with `https.port` config. and env. var `HTTPS_PORT`.
 You can create upload any certificate you want in the Otoroshi UI or using the API.
 Just go to `settings (cog icon) / SSL certificates`.

+@@@note
+Dynamic SSL/TLS termination is an experimental feature.
+It can change until it becomess an official feature
+@@@

 @@@ note { title="TLS 1.3 support" }
 Otoroshi does support TLS 1.3 when used in combination with JDK 11